-March 31, 2013 March 31, 2012 (In thousands) Le Level 1 Lev Level 2 Le Level 2 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 Level 3 vel 1 I Level 2 Le vel 3 Derivative foreign currency forward contracts (see Note 7) \$ \$ (16) \$ \$ \$ (110) \$ Interest rate swap contract (see Note 7) 23 TOLI policies held by the Rabbi Trust 4,375 4,227 Deferred Compensation Plan obligations (3,013) (3,696)
+March 31, 2013 March 31, 2012 (In thousands) Le evel 1 1 Level 2 Le Level 3 Level 3 Level 3 Level 3 Level 3 evel 1 1 Level 2 Level 2 el 2 Leve Derivative foreign currency forward contracts (see Note 7) \$ \$ (16) \$ \$ \$ (110) \$ Interest rate swap contract (see Note 7) - 23 - - - TOLI policies held by the Rabbi Trust 4,375 4,227 Deferred Compensation Plan obligations - (3,013) - - (3,696) -

 Fair values of the financial assets and liabilities listed above are determined using inputs that use as their basis readily observable market data that are actively quoted and are validated through external sources, including third-party pricing services and brokers.
 The foreign currency forward contracts represent gains and losses on derivative contracts, which is the net difference between the U.S. dollar value to be received or paid at the contracts' settlement date and the U.S. dollar value of the foreign currency to be sold or purchased at the current forward exchange rate.
 The interest rate swap contract represents gains and losses on the derivative contract, which is the net difference between the fixed interest to be paid and variable interest to be received over the term of the contract based on current market rates.
 The fair value of the trust owned life insurance ("TOLI") policies held by the Rabbi Trust is based on the cash-surrender value of the life insurance policies, which are invested primarily in mutual funds and a separately managed fixed income fund.
-These investments are in the same funds and initially purchased in substantially the same amounts as the selected investments of participants in the Under Armour, Inc. Deferred Compensation Plan (the "Deferred Compensation Plan"), which represent the underlying liabilities to participants in the Deferred Compensation Plan.
-Liabilities under the Deferred Compensation Plan are recorded at amounts due to participants, based on the fair value of participants' selected investments.
+These investments are in the same funds and initially purchased in substantially the same amounts as the selected investments of participants in the Under Armour, Inc. Deferred Compensation Plan (the "Deferred Compensation Plan are recorded at amounts due to participants, based on the fair value of participants' selected investments.